 Our distribution network partners are required to abide by applicable laws, including by identifying customers placing bets.
 Though we have controls in place, we may fail to detect non-compliance with applicable laws or with our policies by our distribution network partners.
 To the extent we are not successful in protecting ourselves or our customer from money laundering and fraud activities, we could be subject to criminal sanctions and administrative fines and could directly suffer loss or lose the confidence of our customer base, which could have a material adverse effect on our business, results of operations, and financial condition.
-Failure by us to comply with such provisions could result in the imposition of criminal sanctions on our directors and/or administrative and civil fines on us, penalties, revocation of concessions and licenses and operational bans, and therefore have a material adverse effect on our financial condition and results of operations.
+Failure by us to comply with such provisions could result in the imposition of criminal sanctions and licenses and operational bans, and therefore have a material adverse effect on our financial condition and results of operations.